Gmanicus/DefChat/README.md

 ![alt text](https://raw.githubusercontent.com/GamingBud/DefChat/master/misc/DEF_CHAT.gif)

+Untested on non-Windows devices.
+Anyone willing to test and report back to me the details would be helpful.

 -----------------------------------------------------------------------------------------------
 DefChat is a chatterbox.
 He really likes repeating what everyone says.
 The good thing is that he's good about keeping things neat and orderly.